Operación Triunfo series 2

-The second series of Operación Triunfo, also known as Operación Triunfo 2002, was aired on La Primera of Televisión Española from 7 October 2002 to 24 February 2003, and was presented by Carlos Lozano.
+The second series of Operación Triunfo, also known as Operación Triunfo 2 or OT 2, was aired on La Primera of Televisión Española from 7 October 2002 to 27 January 2003, and was presented by Carlos Lozano.

-Ainhoa Cantalapiedra was the winner of the series.
+Following its regular series, this second series was used to choose the for the Eurovision Song Contest 2003.
+Ainhoa Cantalapiedra was the winner of the regular series, with Beth winning the Eurovision selection with the song "Dime".